 Thank you for your interest in interviewing Cheryl Kilodavis.

-For all requests, please contact Paul Crichton at firstname.lastname@example.org.
+For all requests, please contact the PR team at firstname.lastname@example.org or fill out the form at Contact Us.

 Many four-year-olds want to be a princess.
 But what if that child is a little BOY, not a GIRL?
 One year ago, Simon & Schuster published My Princess Boy and that question continues to be addressed by the national and international community.
 Author Cheryl Kilodavis shares, “My Princess Boy stands for accepting differences.
 It’s for the child who is adopted, the overweight child in class, the kid with cultural differences or different ability’s – it’s a tool to end bullying and teach us how to support people who feel and express themselves differently.”